LOADING ...

 Bắt đầu làm bài nào

-Now I'd like to turn to the folk song, which has become in recent the particularly fashionable form of idiocy among the self-styled intellectual. we find that people who deplore the level
+Now I'd like to turn to the folk song, which has become in recent years the particularly fashionable form of idiocy among the self-styled intellectual. we find that people who deplore the

-Rrent songs -- although I admit they do seem to be recording almost anything these days. have you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th
+Rrent popular songs -- I admit they do seem to be recording almost anything these days. have you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th

-Kety-tin you'll notice cropping up from time to time, running through, I might add, interminable verses. the large number of being a feature expressly designed to please the true devotees
+Kety-tin you'll notice cropping up from time to time, running through, I add, interminable verses. the large number of verses being a feature expressly designed to please the true devotees

-Singing verses of on top of old smokey is twice as enjoyable as singing twenty-five.
+Singing fifty verses of on top of old is twice as enjoyable as singing twenty-five.

 And then.

-H me on this song, I'd appreciate it if you would leave -- now.
+H me on this song, I'd it if you would leave -- right now.

 About a maid sing a song,